MathPel/Mathieu-Pellen/content/authors/admin/_index.md

 ---

 I am a theoretical physicist working mainly on particle physics.
+My research focuses on the phenomenological and theoretical aspects of high-energy physics at hadron colliders and in particular the computation of higher-order corrections.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.